FTC orders nine social media and video-streaming companies to hand over data collected on users

 “Despite their central role in our daily lives, the decisions that prominent online platforms make regarding consumers and consumer data remain shrouded in secrecy.
 Critical questions about business models, algorithms, and data collection and use have gone unanswered,” said Ms. Wilson, Ms. Slaughter and Mr. Chopra in a statement.
 “Policymakers and the public are in the dark about what social media and video streaming services do to capture and sell users’ data and attention.
 It is alarming that we still know so little about companies that know so much about us.”

-The FTC said the nine companies will have 45 days to respond to the orders it issued Monday.
+The FTC said the nine companies will have 45 days to respond to the orders it issued on Monday.

-FTC Commissioner Noah Joshua Phillips dissented from his colleagues’ decision to order the companies to provide data and labeled the orders an “undisciplined foray into a wide variety of topics.”

-“The actions undertaken today trade a real opportunity to use scarce government resources to advance public understanding of consumer data privacy practices — critical to informing ongoing policy discussions in the United States and internationally — for the appearance of action on a litany of gripes with technology companies,” Mr. Phillips said in a statement.
-“The breadth of the inquiry, the tangential relationship of its parts, and the dissimilarity of the recipients combine to render these orders unlikely to produce the kind of information the public needs, and certain to divert scarce Commission resources better directed elsewhere.”

 Sign up for Daily Newsletters